 As much as you might not want to contemplate taking more time over the hiring process, or to do more interviews, making the wrong decision now will cost you vastly more time and energy, and money, in the long run.

 Go back through your notes from the interviews and give scores for each key section.
-(Check out the resources linked below for an example interview scoring sheet you can use.)

-This is particularly useful with the scenario-based questions.
-You can score them either 1 to 5, with 1 being not great, 3 being ok and 5 being great.
+This is particularly useful with scenario-based questions.
+You can score them either from 1 to 5, with 1 being not great, 3 being ok and 5 being great.
 Or you can keep to the simple approach of Not Good Enough, Good Enough, and Great that you used when doing the initial scoring of their application.